engineer-boys/espert-core/src/Core/Renderer/SceneSystem/README.md

     def set_scale(val: float) -> None:
     # Sets node's scale to given value

-    def get_model_mat(type: ActionType::ABSOLUTE) -> glm::mat4:
+    def get_model_mat(type: ActionType::ESP_ABSOLUTE) -> glm::mat4:
     # Gets node's model matrix.
 If type is
-    # - ABSOLUTE then matrix is relative to world
+    # - ESP_ABSOLUTE then matrix is relative to world
-    # - RELATIVE then matrix is relative to parent
+    # - ESP_RELATIVE then matrix is relative to parent
-    def get_translation(type: ActionType::ABSOLUTE) -> glm::vec3:
+    def get_translation(type: ActionType::ESP_ABSOLUTE) -> glm::vec3:
     # Gets node's translation.
 If type is
-    # - ABSOLUTE then translation is relative to world
+    # - ESP_ABSOLUTE then translation is relative to world
-    # - RELATIVE then translation is relative to parent
+    # - ESP_RELATIVE then translation is relative to parent
-    def get_rotation(type: ActionType::ABSOLUTE) -> glm::quat:
+    def get_rotation(type: ActionType::ESP_ABSOLUTE) -> glm::quat:
     # Gets node's rotation.
 If type is
-    # - ABSOLUTE then rotation is relative to world
+    # - ESP_ABSOLUTE then rotation is relative to world
-    # - RELATIVE then rotation is relative to parent
+    # - ESP_RELATIVE then rotation is relative to parent
-    def get_scale(type: ActionType::ABSOLUTE) -> float:
+    def get_scale(type: ActionType::ESP_ABSOLUTE) -> float:
     # Gets node's scale.
 If type is
-    # - ABSOLUTE then scale is relative to world
+    # - ESP_ABSOLUTE then scale is relative to world
-    # - RELATIVE then scale is relative to parent
+    # - ESP_RELATIVE then scale is relative to parent

     def get_transform() -> TransformComponent&:
     # Gets node's TransformComponent